mora-lab/installing/anaconda/README.md

 # Installing Anaconda in Linux
 <br>

 > The following are the instructions to install Anaconda3 (version 2020.11) on Linux.
-The tutorial uses a Linux CentOS-Stream-8 installed in a VirtualBox virtual machine 6.1.18, as described here: [Creating a CentOS-8 VM] (https://github.com/mora-lab/installing/tree/main/virtualbox).
+The tutorial uses a Linux CentOS-Stream-8 installed in a VirtualBox virtual machine 6.1.18, as described here: [Creating a CentOS-8 VM](https://github.com/mora-lab/installing/tree/main/virtualbox).
 A similar procedure can be followed by other OS.

 ## - Downloads
 <br>